 Transition Ministry

 We welcome your interest and inquiries about vacancies in the Diocese.
-All inquiries about vacancies should be directed to the Reverend Canon Mark Evans, Canon to the Ordinary.
+All inquiries about vacancies should be directed to the Reverend Canon David Wells, Canon to the Ordinary.

 When there is a vacancy within the Diocese of Springfield a file is created for interested applicants.
-Interested applicants will send their personal OTM and resume to the Canon to the Ordinary, The Rev. Canon Mark Evans by email (canon@episcopalspringfield.org).
+Interested applicants will send their personal OTM and resume to the Canon to the Ordinary, The Rev. Canon David Wells by email (canon@episcopalspringfield.org).
 The Office of the Bishop will review applications and proceed with the appropriate communications.”

 Current Openings in the Diocese